To content

 E-mail Inquiries

-General inquiries: going-abroad @tu-dortmund.de
+General inquiries and internships: going-abroad @tu-dortmund.de

 Erasmus+ study abroad: erasmus-outgoings @tu-dortmund.de